Vladislav Petković Dis

 Vladislav Petković Dis (Владислав Петковић Дис; 10 March 1880 – 30 May 1917) was a Serbian impressionist poet.
-He died in 1917 on a boat on the Ionian Sea after being hit by a German torpedo making him also remembered as a war poet.
+He died in 1917 on a boat on the Ionian Sea after being hit by a torpedo making him also remembered as a war poet.

 Biography

 Vladislav Petković was born in Zablaće, a village near Čačak, in the Principality of Serbia.
 He made his way to Čačak, graduating from the Gymnasium and Teacher's College in 1902.
 He was appointed temporary teacher at Prlita, a village near the town of Zaječar.
 He did not like teaching, and his small output of poetry brought him little income.
 In 1903, he moved to Belgrade, and became prominent in the literary life there, when his poems appeared in Idila, a literary magazine.
-Petković chose his appellation "Dis" as a repetition of the middle syllable of his first name, but also as the name of the Roman god of the underworld.
+Petković chose his appellation "Dis" as a repetition of the middle syllable of his first name (Vla-DIS-lav), but also as the name of the Roman god of the underworld.
 He was a frequent evening visitor to the Belgrade's kafanas in Skadarlija and elsewhere where he would drink and compose new verses at the same time.

 He obtained an appointment as a customs official with the municipal government, giving him a good income and leisure time to write.
 He was named co-editor, with Sima Pandurović, of Literary Week (Književna nedelja).
 Both Petković-Dis and Pandurović were considered the enfants terribles of their literary world (both being under the influence of Charles Baudelaire and other French Symbolists, like Šantić, Dučić, Rakić, Ćorović, and even Skerlić before he abandoned the movement).
 After the demise of the magazine, he married Hristina-Tinka, with whom he had two children, Gordana and Mutimir.

 He wrote Spomenik (Monument) in anticipation of World War I:And it still seems that,as my soul dreams on,the monument lives on,ready for eternity,reborn into new traditions,tempering young ambitionsto erect the next monument.
 During the outbreak of the First Balkan War he was conscripted by the military as a journalist.
 He was the war correspondent covering battles of the Serbian Army in the First Balkan War (1912), Second Balkan War (1913), and World War I that followed.
 In 1915 he joined the Serbian army in their retreat to Corfu.
 From Corfu, Petković was sent to France to recuperate and write about the entire tragedy.

-In 1917, on his way back, on either 16 May or 29 May (varying sources), he became a civilian war casualty after boarding an Italian ship, destined for Corfu.
-It was torpedoed and sunk by a German submarine in the Ionian Sea.
-He is said to have predicted his unfortunate destiny, for one of his most famous collections of poems is called Drowned Souls, earning him the reputation of a cursed poet.
-He was 37 years old.
+He stayed in Marseille, Nice and Les Petites Dalles, eager to return to the Balkans.
+In May 1917, via Rome and Naples, he arrived in Gallipoli, Italy.
+At 9 pm on May 29, after two days of waiting, he boarded the French passenger steamship Italia destined to Corfu, from where he was supposed to join the Serbian army fighting on the Salonica front.
+At 5:51 am on May 30, Italia was sunk by torpedo by the Austro-Hungarian Navy U-boat U-4, 46 miles southeast of Santa Maria di Leuca, Italy.